zunayeed/Web-Development-/css-intermediate-study-material.md

 /*line-height: It confirms the space between lines*/ p {line-height: 1.5;}

-/*text-align: It control how the text of a given element is controlled: Right, Center, Left*/ h1 {text-align: right;}
+/*text-align: It control how the text of a given element is controlled: right, center, left*/ h1 {text-align: right;}
 p {text-align: center;}